gnss-sdr/geniuss-place/_quick-start/02-requirements.md

 ### Files

-The stream of raw GNSS signals samples can be stored in a file.
+The stream of raw GNSS signal samples can be stored in a file.
 Some of such files are freely available on the Internet, so you do not need access to a GNSS front-end for using GNSS-SDR.
 Only a few basic parameters are needed to be known (file name and path, the sampling frequency, the format in which samples are